OfficeDev/microsoft-teams-ui-component-library/docs/react-teams.itableprops.oninteraction.md

 ## ITableProps.onInteraction property

 An interaction handler for the Table.
-Interactions are triggered when the user clicks on an action in a row, a button in a table cell, or anywhere in a row if `selectable` is \`<!-- -->false.
+Interactions are triggered when the user clicks on an action in a row, a button in a table cell, or anywhere in a row if `selectable` is `false`<!-- -->.
 If the Table is not rendered on its own, this may be proxied from its parent component, e.g. the parent List.

 <b>Signature:</b>